box/box-python-sdk-gen/docs/metadata_cascade_policies.md

   - Used as `metadata_cascade_policy_id` in path `path` of the API call
 - request_body `CreateMetadataCascadePolicyApplyRequestBodyArg`
   - Used as requestBody for the API call
+- headers `CreateMetadataCascadePolicyApplyHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the API call was successful.
+The metadata cascade operation will be performed asynchronously.

+The API call will return directly, before the cascade operation is complete.
+There is currently no API to check for the status of this operation.